 Little Tokyo Business Association

-Little Tokyo Business Improvement District
+Little Tokyo Property & Business Improvement District

 In 2003, the Los Angeles City Council approved the formation of the Little Tokyo Business Improvement District, which since then has been managed by the Little Tokyo Business Association, a nonprofit organization with roots dating back to the early 1900s.